Harendra Singh

-Harendra Singh (born 15 November 1969) is an Indian field hockey coach and former player, who began one more stint as the head coach of the India women's national field hockey team from April 2024.
+Harendra Singh (born 15 November 1966, Chhapra, Bihar) is an Indian field hockey coach and former player, who last served as the head coach of the India women's national field hockey team in 2025.
 He is a former head coach of India's men's, women's and junior teams.

 Education

-He attended SGTB Khalsa College, Delhi University.
+He attended Kirori Mal College & SGTB Khalsa College, Delhi University.

 Playing career

 Hailing from Chhapra, Bihar, Singh started his career as a halfback playing with IFFCO Tokio in Delhi.
 In 1988, he joined the Mahindra & Mahindra team in Mumbai on the insistence of former India coach J. M. Carvalho.
 He switched to Air India in 1990 and later became the company's senior manager.
 Singh made his international debut at the 1990 Asian Games in Beijing, where India won silver.
 He represented the Indian hockey team in 43 matches before retiring at the age of 26 citing "too much politics in hockey."